Towards Learning Universal Audio Representations: EMPIRICAL STUDY

 \section{EMPIRICAL STUDY}

 We perform thorough empirical studies using the proposed HARES benchmark.
 Unless further noted, we train classification models with batch size 1024 for 100k steps, as these models converge fast and can overfit easily.
 We train SimCLR models with batch size 4096 for 200k steps.
 All models are trained on AudioSet~\cite{gemmeke2017audio} with Adam \cite{kingma2014adam} and an initial learning rate of $2\times10^{-4}$ on a Cloud TPU v3 Pod slice with 32 cores.
 For classification and SimCLR, we randomly crop 3-second windows for training.
-For supervised classification, we do not perform a second stage of fine-tuning to evaluate the representations on the AudioSet benchmark.
 We extract log-mel spectrograms with 80 features using a window size of 25 ms and a stride of 10 ms from a waveform sampled at 16kHz.
 The projector for the SimCLR loss is a MLP with 3 hidden layers of size 4096.